cakephp/docs/en/appendices/4-3-migration-guide.rst

   in other type classes are deprecated.
 - ``DriverInterface::supportsQuoting()`` and ``DriverInterface::supportSavepoints()`` are now deprecated
   in favor of ``DriverInterface::supports()`` which accepts feature constants defined in ``DriverInterface``.
+- ``DriverInterface::supportsDynamicConstraints()`` was deprecated now that fixtures don't try to dynamically drop and create constraints.

 I18n
 ----